TheWheelz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-whoami - this prints out the current user of the command 2-groups - This prints out the group
-3-newowner - THis changes the ownership of the file to betty
+3-newowner - THis changes the ownership of the file to betty 4-empty - This creates an empty file called hello with the touch command